 Mini-buses are a great option for the trip between Kampot and Phnom Penh.
 There are several companies that do this route, the primary ones being Giant Ibis and Kampot Express.

 Giant Ibis are a tourist-oriented bus company that places a huge priority on safety.
-They run 21-seat mini-buses and tickets cost $9 for all passengers and tickets/seats can be booked online for an extra $1.
-Read our full review of the Giant Ibis service between Kampot and Phnom Penh, including photos and seating tips.
+They run 21-seat mini-buses and tickets cost $9 for all passengers and full review of the Giant Ibis service between Kampot and Phnom Penh, including photos and seating tips.
 The trip takes about two-and-a-half hours.

 Giant Ibis schedule: